reach2prabakar/AutomationTest_Cucumber/README.md

 [Simple JsonParser , Rest Assured](https://mvnrepository.com/artifact/com.googlecode.json-simple/json-simple)

 ## Project Description
-> This project is to navigate to trade me url and get the used car details and validate with the acceptance
+> This project is to navigate to Westpac retirement calculator and validate with the acceptance
-<br/>Also to validate the same business process via Webservices.
+<br/>Also to validate the proposed savings.

 ## Project Highlights
 > Project is build on BDD framework with POM and  part of modular approach. .<br/>
-> Selenium/Java is used for code<br/>
+> Java/Selenium is used for code<br/>
-> Validation of API is done via Rest Assured <br/>
 > Log are entered using log4j2<br/>
 >Assertion is done thorugh hamcrest assertion <br/>
 >Report - 2 type of report